Kubernetes Control Plane

 kube-apiserver

 These components work in synergy and ensure clusters are running optimally. kube-apiserver is responsible for managing the container lifecycle and, in essence, the end-to-end operations.
 Acting as the front end of the Kubernetes API, it serves as the access point for client requests which require Kubernetes resources to process any task.
-The apiserver creates multiple instances based on traffic and resource demand, thus enabling the cluster to scale horizontally and maintain optimum availability, performance, and resource utilizations.
+The apiserver creates multiple instances based on traffic and resource demand, thus enabling the cluster to scale horizontally and maintain optimum availability, performance, and resource utilization.

 kube-scheduler